DMurawiecki/MLOps-project/README.md

 Data is presented in JSON format, which includes a document identifier, the full text of the essay, a list of tokens, information about whitespace, and token annotations.Token labels are presented in BIO (Beginning, Inner, Outer) format.

 The project used classic libraries: hugging face, transformers, json, pathlib, pandas and numpy.
 A blending of 3 pretrained DeBERTa models was used as a model.
 Word level tokenization is used, and the received tokens and token_map are loaded into the training dataset.
 We employ parallel processing to tokenize our dataset, ensuring speedy execution.
-We slightly fine-tune the model’s on full train data and present the final predictions on the test in .csv form.
+We slightly fine-tune the model’s on full train data and present the final predictions on the test in .csv file.

 As a plan for a model's deploy, we have several points:
 * creating an API for accepting test data, loading it into the model and tracking results of experiments